"I'm Sorry" - How Losing My Mother Shaped My Approach To Care

 On warm summer evenings, especially during summer break (she taught high school US history), my mom could always be found outside at one of four fire pits around our house.
 Yes, you read that right: four fire pits.

 She often sat huddled close, wrapped in a flannel jacket, a beer in hand listening to crackles of the fire while she gazed up at the stars.
 My mother was quite the intellectual wrapped in a country lady.
 We often stayed up late talking over ethical dilemmas in today’s news, or pouring over major turning points in US economics following the Great Depression.
 There were even talks of John Steinbeck’s use of personification in the Grapes of Wrath.
-That’s not say we wouldn’t stray into our favorite Saturday Night Live sketch (she was particularly fond of “Pat,” the mysterious, androgynous character) or other, less serious topics.
+That’s not to say we wouldn’t stray into our favorite Saturday Night Live sketch (she was particularly fond of “Pat,” the mysterious, androgynous character) or other, less serious topics.
 These nights will always hold a special place in my heart.

 The next “F” is for Flowers, for which my mother had a plethora surrounding our property that she diligently attended to early in the morning and late in the evening.
 I can still recall sounds of crickets chirping, song birds, and a garden hose showering hanging baskets filled with royal purple, deep red, and bright yellow flowers.
 Thank goodness I was never allergic to pollen because our house was surely a nightmare for anyone with seasonal allergies.

 Now Fun -- the third “F” -- is tricky because, honestly, my mom enjoyed it all.
 If it was summer, we were on a boat cruising up and down the Columbia River Gorge or packing up for a week-long camping trip in Crane Prairie.
-My mother was a women who always dressed well, but when we camped, everything went out the door.
+My mother was a woman who always dressed well, but when we camped, everything went out the door.
 She loved long cross-country trips as well.
 One particularly memorable trip was following half of the Lewis and Clark Trail for the 200th anniversary of their expedition.
 Every stop was a 3-hour long “ordeal”, full of pictures and her mini lectures to our “patient and enthusiastic family.”
 The trip also included purchases of more books, material, and videos then any teacher could possibly go through in a school year.
 That highlights another important passion and concept of fun for my mother: teaching history.
 And boy, did she ever have a passion for it.

 She often would spend hours planning unique activities to engage her students and cultivate cultural learning.
 One of her favorites was a class potluck, where she asked each student to bring in a family recipe and share about the history behind their dish.
 The students absolutely loved this, as did some of the other faculty who could be found sneaking in for taste of her student’s leftovers.
 This is but a taste of her passion for teaching and learning.
 Better still, her passion was infectious to the point that some of the most troublesome kids entering her class left as some of her best students.
 That was just who Kari was.